msolli/proletarian/README.md

 ## Terminology

-### Queue Workers
+### Queue Worker

 A _queue worker_ is a process that works off a given named queue.
-It can have one or several _worker threads_, working in parallel.
+It can have one or more _worker threads_, working in parallel.
 The worker threads pick jobs off a queue and run them.
 While there are jobs to be processed, the workers will work on them continuously until the queue is empty.
 Then they will poll the queue at a configurable interval.

-There is a default queue, `:proletarian/default`, which is the one used by `job/enqueue!` and `worker/create-worker-controller` if no queue is specified in the options.
+There is a default queue, `:proletarian/default`, which is the one used by `job/enqueue!` and `worker/create-queue-worker` if no queue is specified in the options.

 You can create as many queue workers as you like, consuming jobs from different queues.
 The jobs will all live in the same table, but are differentiated by the